 At FE Investments, we aim to provide advisers with the support they need to advise their clients effectively and suitably.
 All our portfolio ranges have aspects of responsible investment embedded in their investment processes, with clear reports produced to help advisers and their clients understand the positive impact they have made on the world, along with the negative impacts avoided.

-Our portfolios cover a wide spectrum of outcomes to ensure clients have enough choice of the types of investments they’d like to make, along with choice over the amount of sustainable principles in their portfolio.
+Our managed portfolio service covers a wide spectrum of outcomes to ensure clients have enough choice of the types of investments they’d like to make, along with choice over the amount of sustainable principles in their portfolio.
 Our Hybrid, Income and Mosaic portfolios emphasise risk management, where ESG factors are part of the process but the objective is not such a high priority.
 In contrast, the Responsibly Managed portfolios combine sustainable and impact funds together to deliver a more progressive outcome to do more good.
 By doing so, we can target a broad client base and help advisers advise their clients effectively.

 This is a marketing communication, intended for professional advisers only.
 Not for use by retail investors.
 It is not intended as a recommendation to buy or sell any particular asset class, security or strategy.
 The value of investments and the income from them may go down as well as up and you may not get back the amount originally invested.
 All information is correct as at the date of publication unless otherwise stated.
 Where individuals or FE Investments Ltd have expressed opinions, they are based on current market conditions, they may differ from those of other investment professionals and are subject to change without notice.

 This communication contains information on investments which does not constitute independent research.